hazeldavidson/M-5000A1---System-Test-Approach/README.md

 To run this code, save it in a file (e.g., system_test.py) and execute it.
 The testing framework will run the specified tests and report any failures or errors.
 Remember that this is a basic example.
 In a real-world scenario, you would have more complex systems, additional test cases, and possibly use more advanced testing tools and frameworks depending on the language and technology stack of your system.

+**Wrapping Up**
+Getting stuck is tough, and getting unstuck is a skill that every developer needs to learn.
+While it can often seem daunting, I hope this code guide has provided you with a better idea of how to get software programming help online.
+The only way to avoid getting stuck is to keep learning and keep trying to master your craft, also you can ask for help with assgnment world.
+For developers, coding help can always be found online and with enough time and grit, any coding problem can be solved.